 One of my resolutions for 2016 is to eat healthier lunches.
 This seems to be a challenge for most people I know, whether they work in or out of the home.
-Even though I’m home during the day, all my kids are at school, so I’m less inclined to go to the trouble to fix something healthy just for myself.
 Whether you eat lunch at home or are looking to pack a healthier lunch to take to the office, this Southwest Potato Salad, loaded with veggies and beans, then tossed with a spicy olive oil dressing, is just what you need!

 Southwest Potato Salad

 - 1 1/2 pounds red potatoes, cubed